packpalofficial/.github/profile/README.md

 ---

 ## Overview
-This Back-Office Administration System is designed for organizations to manage products, categories, customers, orders, and other admin users efficiently.
+PACKPAL - Administration System is designed for organizations to manage products, categories, customers, orders, and other admin users efficiently.
 It provides a secure, modular, and scalable backend to support administrative operations.

 ## Features
 - **Authentication & Authorization:** Secure login and role-based access control.